sandeep2400/sreDevOpsCookBook/Managing Logs with Logrotate.md

 This will rotate any files in `/var/log/apache2` that end in `".log"`.
 This is why, when we create a new Apache virtual host, we typically put the logs in `/var/log/apache2`.
 Logrotate will automatically manage the log files!
 Let's go through the options.

-* weekly: Rotate logs once per week.
+* `weekly`: Rotate logs once per week.
 Available options are daily, weekly, monthly, and yearly.
-* missingok: If no `*.log` files are found, don't freak out.
+* `missingok`: If no `*.log` files are found, don't freak out.
-* rotate 52: Keep 52 files before deleting old log files (Thats a default of 52 weeks, or one years worth of logs!)
+* `rotate 52`: Keep 52 files before deleting old log files (Thats a default of 52 weeks, or one years worth of logs!)
-* compress: Compress (gzip) log files
+* `compress`: Compress (gzip) log files
-* delaycompress: Delays compression until 2nd time around rotating.
+* `delaycompress`: Delays compression until 2nd time around rotating.
 As a result, you'll have one current log, one older log which remains uncompressed, and then a series of compressed logs.
 More info on its specifics.
-* compresscmd: Set which command to used to compress.
+* `compresscmd`: Set which command to used to compress.
 Defaults to gzip.
-* uncompresscmd: Set the command to use to uncompress.
+* `uncompresscmd`: Set the command to use to uncompress.
 Defaults to gunzip.
-* notifempty: Don't rotate empty files
+* `notifempty`: Don't rotate empty files
-* create 640 root adm: Create new log files with set permissions/owner/group, This example creates file with user root and group adm.
+* `create 640 root adm`: Create new log files with set permissions/owner/group, This example creates file with user root and group adm.
 In many systems, it will be root for owner and group.
-* sharedscripts: Run postrotate script after all logs are rotated.
+* `sharedscripts`: Run postrotate script after all logs are rotated.
 If this is not set, it will run postrotate after each matching file is rotated.
-* postrotate: Scripts to run after rotating is done.
+* `postrotate`: Scripts to run after rotating is done.
 In this case, Apache is reloaded so it writes to the newly created log files.
 Reloading Apache (gracefully) lets any current connection finish before reloading and setting the new log file to be written to.
-* prerotate: Run before log rotating begins
+* `prerotate`: Run before log rotating begins
 * Note: There are more options.
 Check them out [here](http://linuxcommand.org/man_pages/logrotate8.html).

-Here's what I have for a PHP application in production, which uses Mongolog to create log files in addition to the default Apache logger.
+Here's what the author has for a PHP application in production, which uses Mongolog to create log files in addition to the default Apache logger.

 ```shell
 /var/www/my-app/application/logs/*.log {